 - Swap out the Jell-O flavor.
 Raspberry Jell-O works wonderfully in this recipe, but you can use your favorite flavor.

 - Swap out the fruit.
-Switch some or all the strawberries out for raspberries, blueberries, cherries, canned pineapple, and even sliced peaches.
-You can match the Jell-O flavor to your fruit, or mix-and-match for a extra fruity flavor combo.
-Do not use fresh pineapple or the Jell-O may not properly set.
+Switch some or all the strawberries out for fresh raspberries, blueberries, or cherries, or canned pineapple, mandarin oranges, or peaches.
+You can match the Jell-O flavor to your fruit, or mix-and-match for an extra fruity flavor combo.
+Do not use fresh pineapple, or the Jell-O will not set (the bromelain in the fresh fruit breaks down gelatin).
+For any juicy fresh or canned fruits, drain them well or pat them dry.
+Extra moisture can prevent the Jello from setting well.

 - To brighten the filling: Add up to 1 teaspoon of lemon zest and 2 teaspoons of fresh lemon juice to the cream cheese filling to add brightness and extra tang.

-To keep the crust as crisp and crunchy as possible, ensure none of the Jell-O can leak into the bottom of the pan.
+To keep the crust as crisp and crunchy as possible, ensure none of the Jell-O can leak into the bottom of the pan when assembling it (the liquid will lead to a soggy crust).
 Spread the cream cheese mixture in an even layer on top of the pretzel crust, all the way to the edges of the dish, completely covering the crust.

 Also, set aside time for the cream cheese layer to set in the refrigerator before adding the strawberries and strawberry gelatin.
 This will make it firm and also help prevent the strawberry Jello layer from leaking down the sides of the strawberry pretzel salad.